 - Add the correct values under the Quantity header.

 - Hence, we get our desired electricity cost calculator with Excel.

 In conclusion, we have discussed some easy steps to create an electricity cost calculator in Excel.
-Not to mention, our ExcelDemy website shows various simple problem-solving methods like this.
 Please, leave any further queries or recommendations in the comment box below.